Scalable Quantitative Verification For Deep Neural Networks: Approach Overview

-The key building block of this algorithm is the \tester sub-procedure (Algorithm~\ref{alg:tester}), which employs samples to check hypotheses.
+The key building block of this algorithm is the \tester sub-procedure (Algorithm~\ref{alg:tester}), which employs sampling to check hypotheses.
 Informally, the \tester does the following: Given two intermediate thresholds, $\thresh_1$ and $\thresh_2$, if the true probability $p$ is either smaller than $\thresh_1$ or greater than $\thresh_2$, it returns \yes or \no respectively with high confidence.
 If $p \in (\thresh_1, \thresh_2)$ then the tester does not have any guarantees.
 Notice that a single invocation of the \tester checks {\em two hypotheses simultaneously}, using one set of samples.
-The number of samples needed are derived and proven sufficient in Section~\ref{sec:tester}.
+The number of samples needed are proven sufficient in Section~\ref{sec:tester}.

 One can directly invoke \tester with $\thresh_1=\thresh$ and $\thresh_2=\thresh + \error$ but that might lead to a very large number of samples, $\mathcal{O}(1/\error^2)$.
 Thus, the key challenge is to judiciously call the \tester on hypotheses with smaller sample complexity such that we can refute or prove faster in most cases.
 To this end, notice that \metaprovero leaves out two algorithmic design choices: stopping conditions and the strategy for choosing the proving and refuting hypotheses (highlighted in Alg.~\ref{alg:meta}).
 We propose and analyze an adaptive {\em binary-search}-style algorithm where we change our hypotheses based on the outcomes of our sampling tests (Section~\ref{sec:adapt}).
 We show that our proposed algorithm using this strategy is sound.
 When $p$ is extremely close to $\theta$, these algorithms are no worse than estimating the probability, requiring roughly the same number of samples.
-We defer the theoretical sample complexity analysis of our algorithm in Appendix~\ref{sec:sample-complex} and focus on the empirical evaluation in the paper.